top of page

 Hillsborough High School - Hillsborough, NJ

-Anushka is a sophomore who is passionate about mental health advocacy and spreading awareness in under-represented groups.
+Anushka is a junior who is passionate about mental health advocacy and spreading awareness about the subject.
 After dealing with mental health struggles of her own during the COVID pandemic, Anushka became extremely passionate about helping other teens and removing the stigma around the topic of mental health.
-Anushka is a committee leader of her school’s Social Activism Club, where they discuss a variety of social issues, including mental wellbeing and health.
-Anushka has gained a strong interest in psychology and cognitive science because of her passions surrounding mental health, and she hopes to major in a similar field in college.
-In her free time, she likes listening to music, baking, singing, and exercising.
+Anushka is a committee leader of her school’s Social Activism Club, where they discuss a variety of social issues, including mental well-being.
+Anushka hopes to become active in psychology research in college, and she hopes to continue being a mental health advocate for as long as she can.
+In her free time, she likes to bake & lift weights.

 Anya, 15